Non-British personnel in the RAF during the Battle of Britain

-The Royal Air Force (RAF) and Fleet Air Arm had included personnel from outside the United Kingdom from before the beginning of the Second World War, and many served in the Battle of Britain in summer 1940.
-Many of these volunteers were British subjects—thus, citizens—coming from territories that made up part of the British Empire.
-Additionally, a significant part was made up of refugees and exiles from German-occupied Europe and American emigrants.
+The Royal Air Force (RAF) and Fleet Air Arm had included personnel from outside the United Kingdom since before the beginning of the Second World War, and many served in the Battle of Britain in summer 1940.
+Many of these volunteers were British subjects—thus, citizens—coming from territories within the British Empire.
+Additionally, there were significant numbers of refugees and exiles from German-occupied Europe, as well as American emigrants.

-The RAF Roll of Honour recognises that 574 pilots, from countries other than the United Kingdom, as flying at least one authorized, operational sortie with an eligible unit during the period between 10 July to 31 October 1940, alongside 2,353 British pilots.
-The numbers differ slightly from the participants whose names are engraved on the Battle of Britain Monument in London, unveiled on 18 September 2005.
+The RAF Roll of Honour recognises 574 pilots, from countries other than the United Kingdom, as having flown at least one authorised, operational sortie with an eligible unit during the period between 10 July and 31 October 1940, alongside 2,353 British pilots.
+The numbers differ slightly from those of the participants whose names are engraved on the Battle of Britain Monument in London, unveiled on 18 September 2005.

 All pilots, regardless of nationality, who flew with British units during the Battle are known collectively, after a phrase coined by Winston Churchill, as "The Few".

 Background

 Prior to the outbreak of war, in view of the worsening European situation, the RAF had embarked on a series of expansion plans.
 These included Short-Service Commissions for pilots from the air forces of other British Commonwealth countries, namely Australia, Canada, New Zealand, South Africa and Southern Rhodesia.

 The governments of Australia, Canada, New Zealand and the UK, under an agreement signed in December 1939, created the British Commonwealth Air Training Plan (BCATP), also known as the Empire Air Training Scheme.
-The plan had three main effects: first, joint military aircrew training facilities were set up in each member country, as well as Southern Rhodesia; second, these air forces also formed a common pool of aircrew and ground staff, who were posted to units according to operational needs and regardless of nationality and; third, under Article XV of the agreement, the Royal Australian Air Force (RAAF), Royal Canadian Air Force (RCAF) and Royal New Zealand Air Force (RNZAF) formed squadrons for service under RAF operational control.
+The plan had three main effects: first, joint military aircrew training facilities were set up in each member country, as well as Southern Rhodesia; second, these air forces also formed a common pool of aircrew and ground staff, who were posted to units according to operational needs and regardless of nationality; and third, under Article XV of the agreement, the Royal Australian Air Force (RAAF), Royal Canadian Air Force (RCAF) and Royal New Zealand Air Force (RNZAF) formed squadrons for service under RAF operational control.
 These so-called "Article XV squadrons" were given numbers in the 400-series, to avoid confusion with RAF units.
-Other squadrons from Dominion air forces served under RAF control during the Battle and other units, composed mostly of RAAF, RCAF and RNZAF personnel were formed within the RAF itself.
+Other squadrons from Dominion air forces served under RAF control during the Battle and other units, composed mostly of RAAF, RCAF and RNZAF personnel, were formed within the RAF itself.
 Most of these squadrons and personnel were still in training and/or were not involved in fighter operations during the Battle of Britain, although No. 1 Squadron RCAF took part in operations from August 1940.